ahlstromcj/seq66/README.md

         *   Added showing program changes in slot button.
         *   Added showing text events in the data pane and all text events in the main Session tab.
 Fixed its Save Info button.
+        *   Implemented the "menu-mode" automation.
+It duplicates the function of the hide/show button, to toggle between hiding some of the main window controls and the main menu, and showing them.
     *   Version 0.99.10:
         *   Issue #117 Option to close pattern windows with esc key.
 Must be enabled via a 'usr' option first.